jkriege2/JKQtPlotter/examples/simpletest_stackedbars/README.md

-# Example (JKQtPlotter): Simple stacked barchart {#JKQtPlotterStackedBarChart}
+# Example (JKQTPLotter): Simple stacked barchart {#JKQTPLotterStackedBarChart}
-This project (see `./examples/simpletest_stackedbars/`) simply creates a JKQtPlotter widget (as a new window) and adds several stacked barcharts.
+This project (see `./examples/simpletest_stackedbars/`) simply creates a JKQTPLotter widget (as a new window) and adds several stacked barcharts.

 The soruce code of the main application is (see [`jkqtplotter_simpletest_stackedbars.cpp`](../simpletest_stackedbars/jkqtplotter_simpletest_stackedbars.cpp):
 ```.cpp